Keyboard shortcuts

 [scripts]

-# Simple: run a single script
+# Simple: a task is a script path

 clean = "src/01_clean.do"

-build = ["clean", "src/02_build.do", "src/03_analyze.do"]
+build = ["clean", "analyze", "src/03_tables.do"]

-# Parallel: run scripts concurrently
+# Parallel: run tasks (or script paths) concurrently

-test = { parallel = ["test/test1.do", "test/test2.do"] }
+outputs = { parallel = ["analyze", "tables"] }

 Important Notes